EveryBig Bad who isn't a Disc One Final Boss decides that conquering the Digital World isn't enough - they also want the Real World as well.

-YHVH is implied to be this in Shin Megami Tensei III: Nocturne.
-Untold billions of Earths rise and fall at his command only to rise again, all to create a perfect society that will never question his rule.
+YHVH, the Great Will, is implied to be this in Shin Megami Tensei III: Nocturne.
+Untold billions of Earths rise and fall at his command only to rise again and over and over ad infinitum, all as part of a grand experiment to create a perfect society that will never question his rule.

 Count Bleck from Super Paper Mario.
 He's only going to conquer part of it, and then use the power gained from that portion to destroy the entire multiverse so he can not make a new one.
 Dimentio also counts.

 Dark Brain from Super Robot Wars game series travels through alternate universes and destroy them.
 Subversion, since Dark Brain doesn't care much about conquering the universes as seeking the 12 keys.